-Trump to bring back coronavirus briefings in attempt to revive faltering campaign
+Trump to bring back coronavirus briefings in attempt to revive reelection campaign

 Many of the briefings are likely to feature just the president — a departure from previous events where public health officials also appeared, administration officials said.

-“The plan is for them to be the president, and to keep them short and tight,” a senior administration official said, adding that Trump could appear multiple times per week.
+“The plan is for them to be the president and to keep them short and tight,” a senior administration official said, adding that Trump could appear multiple times per week.

-After the president’s last set of briefings, advisers pleaded with him to stop or slash the lengthy events, citing his plummeting poll numbers.
-Among them: Ronna McDaniel, Jared Kushner and former campaign manager Brad Parscale.
-After his final briefing where he suggested that disinfectant could be inserted into the body to kill the virus, he finally relented.
+After the president’s last set of briefings, advisers pleaded with him to stop or cut back, citing his plummeting poll numbers.
+Among those advisers: Ronna McDaniel, Jared Kushner and former campaign manager Brad Parscale.
+After Trump’s final briefing, in which he suggested that disinfectant could be used internally to kill the virus, he relented.

-But in recent days, some of his political advisers have argued that he has to focus more on the coronavirus, with record high caseloads reported almost daily.
-The president has finally become convinced, advisers said, to talk more about the crisis.
+But in recent days, some of his political advisers have argued that he has to focus more on the virus, with record high caseloads reported almost daily.
+The president has finally been persuaded, advisers said, to talk more about the crisis.

 There was relief among the president’s advisers when he agreed to wear a mask for a visit this month to Walter Reed National Military Medical Center, and advisers quickly praised him and posted images publicly on their social media feeds.

-Trump, who used previous briefings to contradict health experts and downplay the importance of wearing masks, sought to change course Monday — tweeting a picture of himself with his face covered.
+Trump, who used previous briefings to contradict health experts and play down the importance of wearing masks, sought to change course Monday — tweeting a picture of himself with his face covered.

-Calling himself “your favorite President,” Trump wrote “many people say that it is Patriotic to wear a face mask when you can’t socially distance.”
+Calling himself “your favorite President,” Trump wrote that “many people say that it is Patriotic to wear a face mask when you can’t socially distance.”

-Trump’s critics have argued that the president has already proven he cannot be trusted to responsibly command the country’s attention during the crisis.
-Some have pushed for television networks not to air the briefings, which have at times lasted for up to two hours and veered into a vast potpourri of subjects unrelated to the pandemic.
+Trump’s critics have argued that the president has already shown that he cannot be trusted to responsibly command the country’s attention during the crisis.
+Some have pushed for television networks not to air the briefings, which have at times run for two hours and veered into a tangle of subjects unrelated to the pandemic.

 “We’ve watched this exact scene from Donald Trump’s ongoing horror movie before when he hijacked the briefings and spread dangerous misinformation, including advising Americans who get COVID-19 to inject themselves with disinfectant — drowning out the same public health experts who he’s now outright attacking,” Andrew Bates, a spokesman for Biden, said in a statement.